witlox/dcs/README.md

 # dcs[![Build Status](https://travis-ci.org/witlox/dcs.svg?branch=master)](https://travis-ci.org/witlox/dcs)
 Deltares Cloud Scheduler - Simple Job Queue

-Want to have an easy and transparant way to run jobs on Amazon?
+Want to have an easy and transparent way to run jobs on Amazon?
 This might suit you.
 We use this software to run simulations on Amazon.

 This service consist of 2 working parts